 He was President of the American Society of Pharmacognosy (ASP)(1983-84), and was Chairman of the Medicinal and Natural Products Section of AAPS (1986-87).
 He received the Jack L. Beal Postbaccalaureate Award in 1990 from his alma mater in recognition of outstanding contributions made to the pharmaceutical sciences and professional practice of pharmacy.

 Dr. Schiff was an elected member of the Subcommittee on Natural Products to the United States Pharmacopeia (USP)(1995-2000) and of the Dietary Supplements-Botanicals Expert Committee (Chair: 2000-2005; Member: 2005-2010).
 He was a member of the USP Complex Actives Division Executive Committee and the USP Council of Experts Executive Committee (2000-2005).
 He was elected to membership (2010-2015) on the Dietary Supplements-Expert Committee in 2010 and serves on the Botanicals Subcommittee (chair), Admissions/Safety Subcommittee (member) and Nomenclature Subcommittee (member) of the Expert Committee.
+He was elected to membership (2015-2020) on the Botanical Dietary Supplements and Herbal Medicines Expert Committee and serves as a member of the Joint Nomenclature Subcommittee Subcommittee of: Botanical Dietary Supplements and Herbal Medicines + Nonbotanical Dietary Supplements + Labeling Dietary Supplements and Herbal Medicines.

 The collaborative formulation of botanical dietary supplement monographs for publication within the United States Pharmacopeia